isc-projects/kea/doc/sphinx/arm/agent.rst

    mutually authenticated, but there is no proof they are the same as for the HTTP authentication.

+The server will issue an error when changing the socket type from HTTP to HTTPS or from HTTPS to HTTP using the same address and port.
+This action is not allowed as it might introduce a security issue accidentally caused by a user mistake.
 A different address or port must be specified when using the "config-set" command to switch from HTTP to HTTPS or from HTTPS to HTTP.
+The same applies when modyfying the configuration file and then running "config-reload" command.

 The :iscman:`kea-shell` tool also supports TLS.